atosorigin/PAMM_Skeleton/README.md

 1. `git clone` <repo address>
 2. Browse to the directory root
 3. `sbt compile` to ensure the solution builds
-3. `sbt run` to start the application
+4. `sbt run` to start the application
-4. Browse to `http:localhost:9000` from your browser to see the application
+5. Browse to `http:localhost:9000` from your browser to see the application
-5. *[optional]* Start MongoDB using Docker or your local installation

 ###IntelliJ
 1. Complete the steps above to download the solution